 I have spoken at a host of national and international conferences, debates and seminars and press conferences hosted by trade union and public policy organisations such as the European Commission, the ICTU, ETUC, GMB, NERI, the World Bank, Magill Summer School, Oireachtas committees and at Irish Government events during its hosting of the Presidency of the EU amongst others, on issues such as the Irish economy, the European financial crisis, Public services, the impact of EU fiscal rules and the wider European debt crisis.

 I have spent more than a decade living, working and campaigning in the Dublin Central constituency.
-I live in Phibsborough with my husband Ciarán and our two sons.
+I live in Phibsborough with my husband Ciarán and our children.